macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Fix 11: Reset SMC & PRAM

-SMC(System Management Controller) and PRAM(Parameter RAM) are the elementary part to fix macOS when you observe any misbehave in hardware like Keyboard or the MacBook shuts down itself.
+SMC(System Management Controller) and PRAM(Parameter RAM) are the elementary parts to fix macOS when you observe any misbehaving in hardware like the Keyboard or the MacBook shuts down itself.
 At last, all such problems slow down the Mac.
-A simple restart for such a dramatic change won’t work, you will need to reset SMC and PRAM.
+A simple restart for such a dramatic change won’t work.
+You will need to reset SMC and PRAM.

 Reset SMC On Apple Mac Notebook